top of page

 Recovery without a Higher Power: A New Perspective

-Many people seeking sobriety start by going to a 12-step programs like Alcoholics Anonymous.
-That makes sense — such programs have help millions achieve a lasting sobriety.
+Many people seeking sobriety start by going to 12-step programs like Alcoholics Anonymous.
+That makes sense — such programs have helped millions achieve lasting sobriety.
 But there is one major problem many people have with these programs — they explicitly depend on belief in a higher power or god.
 This requirement can create a barrier for those who do not believe in such beings or who prefer a recovery path free from religious elements.
-For those who see addiction as a med
+For those who see addiction as a medic

 Jeremy Broomfield